System Design Space

 The app shell owns the frame, not business logic

-The shell should carry layout, navigation, identity, telemetry, and platform hooks.
-Business features should not turn it into a shared monolith.
+The app shell carries navigation, layout, auth session, telemetry wiring, and platform integration points.
+Business flows should not turn it into a shared monolith.

-Catalog, checkout, billing, editor, or reporting should have their own screens, data hooks, and internal UI primitives instead of constantly reaching into a global shared layer.
+Catalog, checkout, billing, editor, or reporting should have their own screens, data loading paths, and internal UI primitives instead of constantly reaching into a global shared layer.

-The shared kernel must stay small and expensive to change
+The shared kernel stays small and expensive to change

-Design tokens, routing primitives, auth session, telemetry adapters, and a few platform utilities belong there.
+Design tokens, routing primitives, the base auth session, telemetry adapters, and a few platform utilities belong there.
 Everything else starts local to a domain.

 Public contracts matter more than convenient imports

-Each module needs entrypoints, versionable APIs, and clear ownership.
-Otherwise the app turns into a tightly coupled graph of accidental dependencies.
+Each module needs public entrypoints, a versionable module API, and clear ownership rules.
+Otherwise the app becomes a tightly coupled graph of accidental dependencies.

 Related